Workshop Description

-The Write Tools now offers three workshops based on the Common Core text types:
+The Write Tools offers three workshops based on different text types.

-The Write Tools for Common Core State Standards: Informative/Explanatory
+The Write Tools for Meeting Academic Standards: Informative/Explanatory

 The Informative/Explanatory workshop includes: